-This complaint come out to our customer after we have upgrade their OJS that have 30+ journal.
+This complaint come out to our customer after we have upgraded their OJS that have 30+ journals.
 As they have accustomed to the role of Journal Editor in the previous OJS 2 version.
-We heard their claim and try to find the solution somewhere by googling this problem.
+We gain so much knowledge for this upgrade case and one of theme if the is this case.
+We heard their claim regarding this and try to find a solution somewhere by googling this problem.
 The problem apparently already an unsolved topic in the PKP forum that was complained about by many of the OJS users.

 As explained by PKP staff on the forum.